All Episodes

 Stay with us.

-Two days after his place on probation last month for taking classified documents, was accused of reckless driving in Virginia by police who said he was traveling eighty-eight miles per hour in a 55 mile per hour zone.
+Sandy Burglar, two days after he's placed on probation last month for taking classified documents, was accused of reckless driving in Virginia by police, who said he was traveling 88 miles per hour in a 55-mile per hour zone.

 He has an appearance before a judge, same federal magistrate who had sentenced him on September the 8th.